Cellular bases for algebras with a Jones basic construction: Preliminaries

 \begin{remark} (Extensions of cyclic cellular algebras) Let $A$ be an algebra with involution over $R$, let $J$ be a cellular ideal in $A$ and suppose that $H = A/J$ is cellular.
 If both $J$ and $H$ are cyclic cellular, then so is $A$.
-This is evident from Lemma \ref{lemma: extensions of cellular algebras} and Remark \ref{remark on extensions of cellular algebras}.
+This is evident from \hyperref[lemma: extensions of cellular algebras]{Lemma~\ref*{lemma: extensions of cellular algebras}} and \hyperref[remark on extensions of cellular algebras]{Remark~\ref*{remark on extensions of cellular algebras}}.

 Let $\pi: A \to A/J = H$ denote the quotient map.
 For each $\la \in \widehat H$, let $\generator H \la$ be a generator of the cell module $\cell H {} \la = \cell A {} \la$.
 Let $c_\la^H \in H^{\unrhd\la}$ satisfy $\alpha_\la^H(c_\la^H + H^{\rhd\la}) = ( \generator H \la)^* \otimes \generator H \la$.